 The links below provide all of the information that you and your EU health and social care sector staff need to complete an application.
-Please help your EU workers to complete an application by making this information available to them.
+Please encourage your EU workers to complete an application by making this information available to them.

-- Employer toolkit - this document contains an overview of the EU Settlement Scheme and provides you with a range of tools and information to help you support your EU staff and their families to apply to the scheme.
+- Employer toolkit - this resource contains an overview of the EU Settlement Scheme and provides you with a range of tools and information to help you support your EU staff and their families to apply to the scheme.

 - Email template – this is a draft email for you to send to staff who are eligible to apply.
 Please feel free to tailor this as required or to replicate the content for your other internal channels.

 On 25 March 2019 the government launched a national marketing campaign to encourage EU citizens in the UK to apply for the EU Settlement Scheme.
 Full details of the campaign can be found on the government website.

 Your EU staff will need to follow three simple steps when making their application:

 - demonstrate that they live in the UK